The Future of Liberty

 Mitch Daniels (33:13):

-One last question then.
-You're an historian and others who purport to be think they see cycles in history sometimes over the long sweep of centuries, sometimes just within the context of American history.
-Every so often.
-It's certainly been true that cataclysmic events have occurred that have changed the nature of the republic in the time after.
-You can pick your own, but the election of 1800 is sometimes seen as one in the Civil War and the Depression and of course wars like the Second World War and there are many people who think that we're due for one, that we're headed for one that we've built.
-Maybe we've built our debts, for instance, the preconditions for one.
-So, my question is do you think that's faded to be and if in fact it should occur, is it possible that it's necessary?
-Purgative just as sometimes recessions lay the groundwork for stronger economies.
+One last question, then.
+You’re a historian, and others who claim to be historians think they see cycles in history, sometimes over the long sweep of centuries, sometimes just within the context of American history every so often.
+It’s certainly been true that cataclysmic events have occurred that have changed the nature of the republic in the time after.
+You can pick your own, but the election of 1800 is sometimes seen as one, and the Civil War and the Depression and, of course, wars like the Second World War, and there are many people who think that we’re due for one, that we’re headed for one, that maybe we’ve built our debts, for instance, the preconditions for one.
+So, my question is: do you think that’s fated to be, and if in fact it should occur, is it possible that it’s necessary?
+Just as sometimes recessions lay the groundwork for stronger economies?

 George F. Will (34:27):

-The study of history and when I'm dictator of this country, the only permissible major in college is going to be history.
-I'm serious.
-I'm so tired of reinventing the wheel that let's learn from the past.
+The study of history, and when I’m dictator of this country, the only permissible major in college is going to be history.
+I’m serious.
+I’m so tired of reinventing the wheel, let’s learn from the past.
 The study of history teaches us contingency.
 It teaches us that nothing is necessary.
 It teaches us the role of luck.
-If there hadn't been a fog in the East River in that late summer of '76 that rescued George Washington's army one night, one fog, the revolution would've been over.
+If there hadn’t been a fog on the East River in that late summer of ’76 that rescued George Washington’s army one night, one fog, the Revolution would’ve been over.

 Mitch Daniels (35:06):

-If that confederate courier hadn't dropped the cigars with for an Indiana corporal to pick up before.
+If that Confederate courier hadn’t dropped the cigars for an Indiana corporal to pick up.

 George F. Will (35:13):

 With the Confederate plans for Antietam.
-Yes, luck plays a role contingency is good.
-That's why history, sometimes people say it's one damn thing after another and other people say no, it's the same damn thing over and over again.
-Need it be that way.
+Yes.
+Luck plays a role.
+Contingency is good.
+That’s why history, sometimes people say it’s one damn thing after another, and other people say, “No, it’s the same damn thing over and over again.”
+Need it be that way?
 Things change.
-Some Yale graduate goes south to be a Tudor on a plantation, gets tired of listening to the planters, complain about the problem of separating cotton seed from cotton fiber.
-So, this kid named Eli Whitney invents the cotton gin.
-Suddenly the plantation system spreads, slavery spreads, brings on the modern civil war and the modern world rather a lot of change from one entrepreneurial genius from Yale of unlikely places.
+Some Yale graduate goes south to be a tutor on a plantation, gets tired of listening to the planters complain about the problem of separating cotton seed from cotton fiber.
+So this kid named Eli Whitney invents the cotton gin.
+Suddenly, the plantation system spreads, slavery spreads, and it brings on the American Civil War, and the modern world.
+Rather a lot of change from one entrepreneurial genius from Yale, of all unlikely places.

 Mitch Daniels (36:08):